rackerlabs/rackspace-how-to/content/cloud-dns/changing-dns-settings-on-linux.md

 3. Save the file.

-4. To ensure that your new settings are working, `ping` the domain name:
+4. To ensure that your new settings are working, `ping` the domain name by using the following command:

     ping -c 3 rackspace.com